tlqvst/beating.games/README.md

 yarn # (--ignore-engines if using yarn 1.x)

 ## setup .env
-cp .env.sample .env # adjust it accordingly
+cp .env.sample .env # adjust it accordingly, make sure to create folders for static content and set permissions to the process runner

 ## run db migrations
 npx prisma migrate deploy